physiodatatoolbox/docs/docs/installation.md

 # Troubleshooting

  - **Ensure correct runtime installation**:
-    Make sure that the correct version of the MATLAB Component Runtime ({{ site.pdt_mcr_ver_long }}) has been properly installed.
+    Make sure that the correct version of the MATLAB Component Runtime--{{ site.pdt_mcr_ver_long }}--has been properly installed.
 An older or newer version will not suffice.

  - **Unpack zip to suitable location:**
     Before running the Toolbox executables, please ensure that the zip file is unpacked to a folder where you have write-access, preferably on a local drive.
 Additionally, do not put the Toolbox in a folder controlled by a file-synchronization service (e.g. Dropbox).